cxplan/CXTouch/README.md

 ## Latest Release

-The first version [1.0](https://github.com/cxplan/CXTouch/releases) is available.
+The first version [1.1](https://github.com/cxplan/CXTouch/releases) is available.

 - The package or installer for each platform has two version(with jre and without jre) except Linux (JDK is a part of Linux normally)
-- The 32bit and 64bit version are supported on window os.
+- The 32bit and 64bit version are supported on window os. (the 64 bit version is recommended if your windows is 64 bit.)

 ## Build